 A.S Saliva Orthana Lozenges are also on the list of products recommended in NICE’s guide in the management of dry mouth symptoms.

 A.S Saliva Orthana Lozenges can be used for long-term relief of dry mouth, often to control the symptoms overnight.
-Two ingredients that mimic the saliva are mucin and xylitol.
+Two ingredients that mimic saliva are mucin and xylitol.

 Mucin has similar flow properties as saliva when a lubricating layer is formed (Łysik et al., 2019).
 Additionally, mucin has good mucoadhesive properties – an attractive force between the mucus membrane and lubricating layer.